thaddeusm/provider-handbook/README.md

 ## Technology
 The application relies upon [Svelte JS](https://svelte.dev) to provide both a positive developer experience and quick performance.
 Page routing (hash-based) is handled by [Tinro](https://github.com/AlexxNB/tinro).

 Text content is served via a static JSON file to simulate the possibility of dynamic content in the future.
-SVG images are used to the extent possible in order to keep assets minimal
+SVG images are used to the extent possible in order to keep assets minimal.